Crypt-Language/Crypt/README.md

 ## Goal
 Crypt aims to be a powerful, yet easy to learn/use  programming language leveraging Java's libraries and cross-platform ability by running on the JVM.

+I wrote a small "post" [here](https://aurumbyte.github.io/SourceGold/Posts/Creating%20Crypt) describing the dev process of Crypt and where it stands as of 5th April 2021

 ## Phase
 **Indev** : Compiler Experimental but fully implemented.
 Updates once every week.